informalsystems/hermes/guide/src/commands/queries/client.md

     Query for the header used in a client update at a certain height

 FLAGS:
-        --chain <CHAIN_ID>                       identifier of the chain to query --client <CLIENT_ID>                     identifier of the client to query --consensus-height <CONSENSUS_HEIGHT>    height of header to query
+        --chain <CHAIN_ID>                       Identifier of the chain to query --client <CLIENT_ID>                     Identifier of the client to query --consensus-height <CONSENSUS_HEIGHT>    Height of header to query

 OPTIONS:
-        --height <HEIGHT>                        the chain height context for the query
+        --height <HEIGHT>                        The chain height context for the query
 ```

 __Example__